moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/rate_limiting_simplification/_index.md

 ### Cons

-- Not all application rate limiting configuration is currently exposed via an API.
+- Not all application rate limiting configuration is currently exposed through an API.
 We will need to work with product / backend engineers to implement the Application level changes.

 ## Considerations